salah-191135/challenge-dart/README.md

 # Starter Project

 This is a simple command-line application written in Dart.
-The project includes a stack implementation and the two challenges related to stacks one is a part of the stack class and the other is a function to check if parentheses in a given expression are balanced.
+The project includes both stack and linked list implementation and the challenges related to them.

+ challenge one for stack is a part of the stack class in "Stack.dart" and the other is a function in "starter.dart"

+ Challenge one for the linked list is a function in "starter.dart" and the rest are methods in the linkedlist class in "Node.dart"

 ## Prerequisites